andremarcondesteixeira/rabbitmq-study/README.md

 # How to compile manually:

+The following command will put the class files in the "out" folder

-`javac -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" -d .
-HelloWorld/Send.java HelloWorld/Recv.java WorkQueues/Send.java WorkQueues/Worker.java WorkQueues/WorkerWithoutShutdownHook.java`
+`javac -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" -d out ./com/myapp/CompileMeToCompileEverything.java`

-# Hello World

-## How to run the Producer:
+# How to run manually:

+Put the jars and the output folder in the classpath and run the class using `java`

-`java -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.HelloWorld.Send`
+`java -classpath "out;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.HelloWorld.Send`

-## How to run the Consumer:

-`java -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.HelloWorld.Recv`

-# Work Queues

-## How to run the Producer:

-`java -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.WorkQueues.Send`

-## How to run the Worker:

-`java -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.WorkQueues.Worker`
-`java -classpath ".;amqp-client-5.16.0.jar;slf4j-simple-1.7.36.jar;slf4j-api-1.7.36.jar" com.myapp.com.myapp.WorkQueues.WorkerWithoutShutdownHook`
+# Scripted compile and run (NuShell required)

+Use "run.nu" passing the classname as argument:

+`nu ./run.nu com.myapp.WorkQueues.Worker`